 PRODUCT DESCRIPTION selective microchip feeder that works with RFID technology.
-The feeder has a lid that stay closed at all times blocking the food.SureFeed microchip pet feeder is a
+The feeder has a lid that stays closed at all times blocking the food that can only be accessed by the assigned cat through its microchip, either collar tag or implanted.
+If your cat is not micro-chipped you can use a SureFlap RFID collar tag that works the same.SureFeed microchip pet feeder is a

 When an authorized microchipped cat approaches the feeder and puts its head underneath the hood to eat, the lid will automatically open, allowing the cat to eat.
 The lid will only open if an authorized cat stick is head under the hood.